Welcome to Putney’s 63rd season!

 While Peter may not be here on a daily basis as he serves Vermonters, George and Kitty Shumlin, Putney Student Travel’s founders and our parents, still stop by the Putney Barn on a daily basis as they have every day since they retired over 25 years ago.
 They remind us to stay true to our philosophy which dates back to the first Putney program to Europe they led in 1951.
 “Remember to encourage them to be travelers, not tourists!” they say.
 “And get them off the beaten track!”

 We are excited to have diversified our Pre-College enrichment offerings for 2014, giving students more flexibility to choose them as short intensive seminars, and to combine locations and topics.
 Sessions at Amherst College and in Paris, Oxford, Madrid, Barcelona, and Tuscany can stand alone or can be combined to create a dynamic summer of learning and fun.
-See the full list of Putney programs that link together on page 71.

 Little has changed here since our parents led that first program.
 We want to thank our thousands of loyal alumni, alumni families, and program leaders for their contributions to the development of our unique educational programs and to the international reputation for quality and integrity that we cherish…and, of course, we extend a special thanks to our parents for choosing this satisfying path for our family so many years ago.